UdelaRInterior/ansible-backuppc-client/README.md

 The client's configuration file in BackupPC server is built with the following variables:

+#### What to backup

-- `backuppc_rsync_share_names`: list of folder's tree points in the client to backup.
+- `backuppc_RsyncShareName`: list of folder's tree points in the file system of the client to backup.
 For instance:
 ```
 backuppc_rsync_share_names:
 - /etc